equinor/appsec-fundamentals-authn-authz-cs/ex-06/doc/scenario_2.md

   * Display name "Writers"
   * Allow "Users, Groups and Applications"
   * Value "app.write"
-  * Description "Writer than can write"
+  * Description "Writers than can write"
   * Enable the app role
 * Identify the new role in the App Manifest (the "appRoles" key)
 * Assign yourself this role in the Enterprise Applications for your client
   * "Users and groups"
   * (Some time it may take a minute until the app role is available)
+  * (Using user-defined-approles together with token configuration which has selected "Emit groups as role claims" will give precedence to token config, hence your user-defined-approles will not show if this features is turned on.
+These features are competing)
 * Login to your application

 ### --Now You--